 4. Open nRF Connect for Desktop and install and launch the Serial Terminal application.
 This is a terminal emulator for serial port connections and is what we will use to send AT commands to the modem.

+4.1 In the upper left-hand corner, select your device.
+4.2 Then select Connect to port.
 4.3 Send the AT commands in the panel right above the terminal, where it says, “Type and press enter to send.”

-5. Subscribe to network status notifications using +CEREG
+5. Subscribe to network status notifications using +CEREG.

 We would like to receive unsolicited network status notifications.
 The command also lets you set how much information you would like in each notification, determined by setting between levels 1 and 5.